Samar962/INDUCTION-EXPERIENCE-FROM-ME/README.md

   # Day 4th (RAI) 5th August 2025

   ### 01:30pm to 02:30pm
--  The first lectur was taken by the seniors of the college and the topic was <b>INTRODUCTION OF THE COLLAGE</b> .
-Seniors described about the many club.
+-  The first lecture was taken by the seniors of the college and the topic was <b>INTRODUCTION OF THE COLLAGE</b> .
+Seniors described about the clubs.
 The head of the <b>NCC</b> club gave the information about the ncc.
-He told that there were many trip organised by the head of the <b>NCC</b>.
+He told that there were many trips organised by the head of  <b>NCC</b>.

   ### 02:30pm to 03:30pm
--  The second leactur was taken by mam <b>SHAFFA MAKKAR</b>.
-Who had a huge knowledge about the <b>MILLETS SUPER FOOD</B>.
-She told us about knowledge of millets and She described the benefits of diferent millets.
+-  The second lecture was taken by <b>SHAFFA MAKKAR</b> mam. she had a huge knowledge about the <b>MILLETS SUPER FOOD</B>.
+She told us about millets and She described the benefits of diferent millets.

 # Day 5th (RAI) 6th Agust 2025

+### 09:30am to 10:00am
+-  The first lecture was taken by sir.
+Whose name was <b>Dr. PARMINDER SINGH</b> sir. he had a huge knowledge about the <b>STUDENT WELFARE</B>.

+### 10:00am to 11:00am
+- The lecture was taken by <b>Mr. Manpreet singh</b> sir.
+He had a huge knowlegde about the <b>FITNESS OF THE ENGINNERS</B>.
+He also described about the <b>GYM</b>.
+What is the benefits of the <b>GYM</b>.
+He explain very briefly abot this.
+He also explained about the many type of protiens like whey protiens etc. Many students putt their quesions in auditorium.

+### 11:00am to 12:30pm
+- The lecture was taken by the head of the <b>NCC</b>.
+Who was <b>BRIGADIER</B> Whose name was <b>P.S CHEEMA SIR</B>.
+He explained breifly about the NCC.
+He motivate the students to join NCC.
+Which was very helpful in future.
+NCC is helful for those students who join <b>ARMY AND AIR FORCE</b> in future.
+Many reels were displayed on the auditorium screen.
+So that number of students were join in <b>NCC</b> so that they fullfiled their dreams in life.